Master the Art of Soldering: Your Complete Copper Pipe Tutorial

 Cooling

-Natural cooling: Allow the joint to cool naturally.
-Do not use water or any other cooling agent, as rapid cooling can weaken the joint.
+Natural cooling: Let the joint cool on its own without using water or any quick-cooling methods.
+Rapid cooling can weaken the joint.

 Cleaning